Teamwork makes the deal work. (Or does it?)

 Here are two ideas to help get you started:

-• Set commission or bonus payouts based on the timing of when each team member is involved.
+- Set commission or bonus payouts based on the timing of each team member's involvement.
 When the customer signs, the sales rep gets paid.
 When the customer renews, the CS rep gets paid.
 (And so on.)

 Consider that your commission and compensation plans are central to your top talent acquisition—and retention—efforts.